Max-jzyan/OnlineEducationSystem/README.md

     - displayAll

 ## User Story
-A user may want to add a Course into the likedCourses;
+- A user may want to add a Course into the likedCourses;
-A user may want to delete a Course from the likedCourses;
+- A user may want to delete a Course from the likedCourses;
-A user may want to view a Course into the likedCourses;
+- A user may want to view a Course's detail infomation from his/her likedCourses;
-A user may want to filter some courses from likedCourses;
+- A user may want to filter some courses from likedCourses;
-A user may want to rearrange the likedCourse based on some condition;
+- A user may want to view all the courses name in likedCourses;